A detailed review of all 3 volumes of John Danaher’s takedown series for BJJ, with training notes from actually drilling this material on the mat.

 One thing I particularly liked is that Danaher shows how to set up these sacrifice throws from disadvantageous grips.
 In the judo videos I watch on Youtube they always assume the standard judo grips (collar and sleeve), but Danaher shows many grips that are bad or illegal in judo, but fine for jiu jitsu and much easier to get (for example double back of the tricep grips).

-Foot Sweeps (Ashi waza)
+Foot Sweeps (Ashi Waza)

 Danaher shows all the common foot sweeps because they’re among the most useful and powerful throws in grappling (but they’re hard to learn).